patrickqdasilva/Sentiment-Analysis/README.md

 ### by Patrick Da Silva
 I used machine learning classification algorithms to predict whether reviews left on amazon purchases are positive, neutral, or negative.

-Then I created an application using Flask API so that user input text from a webpage could be analyzed for its sentiment
+Then, I created an application using Flask API to predict the sentiment of user-input text from a webpage.